TooTallNate/ansi.js/README.md

 // Rendering modes are persistent: cursor.hex('#660000').bold().underline()

-// You can use the regular logging functions, text will be green console.log('This is blood red, bold text')
+// You can use the regular logging functions, text will be green: console.log('This is blood red, bold text')

 // To reset just the foreground color: